 - Some illustrators prefer to rely on something other than reference materials for all their imagination to flow freely.

-- They avoid direct references to use their interpretation of the subject matter.
+- They avoid direct references when using their interpretation of the subject matter.

 - Some illustrations prefer internalizing the reference information beforehand and focusing solely on the artwork.